-Each year we launch Islington’s Reading Road Map which encourages children to read a range of texts across different genres which they may not have come across before.
+Each year we launch Islington’s Reading Road Map which encourages children in KS2 to read a range of texts across different genres which they may not have come across before.
 Children earn stickers and certificates for the number of books on the road map that they read!

 Throughout the year we have author visits, reading/story related events, workshops with poets, book fairs and World Book Day – one of the highlights of the year!

-In all year groups, we teach writing through high-quality texts.
+We teach writing through high-quality texts.
 These texts are carefully selected and range from picture books to longer novels.
 We also teach writing through immersive real-life experiences, such as educational visits or outdoor learning.

 Handwriting is taught each week from Reception to Year 6, beginning with mark making and patterns in the Early Years all the way up to legible, controlled and joined handwriting in Year 6.

 Spelling is taught daily in from Year 2, once children no longer need daily explicit phonics teaching.
 In KS2, spelling lessons take place 3 times per week in KS2, following the Read Write Inc. Spelling scheme which is progressive and carefully sequenced.
 Spellings are sent home at the beginning of each half term for children to practice and short low stakes ‘check up’ tests happen at the end of each unit.